Clifford2910/CV/README.md

 ## Alex Clifford

 Late 2019, after much research and completing several online courses, I decided to make a career change from Leisure into Software Development, my first step was to throw myself into an intense 3-month coding boot camp at Makers Academy.
-This taught me some excellent core skills/languages and let me work solo on my tasks and collaboratively on group projects, culminating in a group 'final project' that would be the show-piece of my time at Makers.
-It was also an interesting experience going back to fulltime education, I feel that learning how to learn again and entering a non-traditional self-taught system took me out of my comfort zone and helped me grow.
+This taught me some excellent core skills, languages and practices.
+It also let me work solo on my tasks and collaboratively on group projects, culminating in a group 'final project' that would be the show-piece of my time at Makers pulling together everything I had learnt.
+It was an interesting experience going back to fulltime education, I feel that learning how to learn again and entering a non-traditional self-taught system took me out of my comfort zone and helped me grow.

-Before Makers I was working in the leisure industry, I started as a lifeguard straight out of school and progressed within the same company to eventually manage several sites including the flagship site- Fullwell Cross Leisure Centre (Vision RCL).
-I have always been very interested in sport and this role aligned with my lifestyle.
-I have participated in many sports, most notably rugby, at which I made it to county level and represented Essex.
-I am an avid video game player and while now it is at a much more casual level, during my prime I played in several competitive PC e-leagues and attended several gaming tournaments.
-I would consider myself to be competitive, I place high importance on teamwork and continuous development.
+I am a hard working individual who strives to deliver the highest calibre of work.
+Coming from a strong sporting background I work well in a team/ group environment as well as working autonomously.
+This allows me to develop my interpersonal skills accompanied by taking initiative and making decisions when necessary.
+I am a level headed thinker who thrives under pressure.
+My attention to detail is an attribute that I pride myself on and I'm always looking to improve myself in all aspects of my personal life and professional career.

 ## Skills